 The rest of the paper is organised as follows.
-In section 2, we set up the basic features of the coalition formation game; in Section 3, we consider a 5-firm Cournot competition model; in Section 4, we generalise our result to symmetric industries; in Section 5 we consider an asymmetric competition model; in Section 6 we discuss the result of our model.
+In section 2, we set up the basic features of the coalition formation game; in Section 3, we consider a 5-firm Cournot competition model; in Section 4, we generalise our result to symmetric industries; in Section 5 we consider the case of asymmetric firms; in Section 6 we discuss the results and policy implications of our model.